ilyaka-gmx/Gan-Shmuel-Project/DevOps/devops_documentation/DevOps CI Solution.md

 - Automated rollback procedure (to the last tagged version)
 - Manual rollback procedure (to a specific version)
 - Monitoring system development (Python/shell)
+### Monitoring Integration
+The CI system includes a comprehensive monitoring solution for both host machine and containers.
+For detailed information, see [Monitoring System Design](Monitoring%20Design.md).

+### Independent Development
+The system supports parallel development of CI and Monitoring components:
+- CI System: Handles webhook processing and deployment
+- Monitoring System: Provides system metrics and container status
+- Both systems share the same container but operate independently
+- Testing can be performed separately using dedicated endpoints

 ## Deployment Guide
 ### AWS EC2 Instance Setup